mottlio/d3-emissions-dashboard/README.md

 I then use a formatter callback to transfer data from rows in a CSV to an array of JS objects.

+##MAP, PIECHART AND BARCHART

+I then call d3 methods from within the callback to create (define the area) and draw (populate with data) the charts.
+For improved code legibility those functions are placed in separate JS files which are called from the index.html file.